sharvariiii/Flutter-To-Do-App/README.md

 ## Features

-- **Task List:** Add, edit, search, complete, and delete tasks—simple productivity that works offline.
+- **Your To-Dos**: Easily add, edit, complete, and delete tasks—all saved offline for peace of mind.

-- **Filter & Search:** Instantly filter all, active, or completed tasks.
-Search your task list on the fly.
-- **Animated UX:** Enjoy animated transitions and undo actions for deletes.
+- **Quick Filter & Search**: Instantly find or filter tasks by status with a tap or quick search.

+- **Satisfying Experience**: Enjoy smooth animations, swipe-to-delete with undo, and a stylish modern UI.

-- **Theme Switching:** Toggle between light and dark modes; your theme preference is remembered.
+- **Personalized Look**: Switch between light and dark mode, your theme and tasks are always remembered.
-- **Offline Persistence:** All your tasks and app settings are stored locally with Hive.
-- **Undo Support:** Dismiss tasks with swipe-to-delete and easy undo via snackbar.
-- **Modern UI:** Features a gradient AppBar, Material 3 widgets, and a responsive layout.

 ## Setup Instructions
 1. Clone the repo: